 Keep Division Coordinator apprised of your progress and include him/her on documents sent to the Exec.
 Director for review and approval

-Attend Sweet Pea Board meetings when possible
+Attend Sweet Pea Board meetings

-Review all meeting minutes for accuracy and to keep up with what’s going on if a meeting is missed
+Review all meeting minutes for accuracy and to keep up with what’s going on

 Provide Exec Director with newsworthy happenings in your committee to post on social media

-Please note: All design projects listed in the timeline below are on an as needed basis and subject to coordination with the listed Committee.
+Please note: All design projects listed in the timeline below are on an “as needed basis” and subject to coordination with the listed Committee.

-January-March:
+November

+Coordinate with the Advertising Committee on design needs

+Create templates for emails, ads, signs, fliers, posters, applications, website design, social media, board member recruiting for the next festival.
+Coordinate with ED or marketing company & division coordinator

+Coordinate with the Flower Show Committee on design needs (planting sweet peas and seminar)

+January-February:

 Review the budget as prepared by the Executive Director and Finance Committee; offer input before approval by the Board